 Surgical Specialists of Shreveport, LLC accepts payment from most major insurance companies.
 All surgeries are pre-certified with the insurance company of each patient.
 Insurance claims are filed, and then followed-up in a timely manner.
 Co-Pays, Deductibles, Out-of- pocket amounts and any balance not paid by the insurance company is the full and total responsibility of the patient.

-*We are not currently accepting NEW Bariatric Surgery patients with Medicare or and Medicaid policies.
+*We are not currently accepting NEW Bariatric Surgery patients with Medicaid policies.

 The amount of weight each patient will lose subsequent to their weight loss surgery varies according to several different factors.